vstinner/misc/cpython/pep-compat-version.rst

 The Python language does not provide backward compatibility.

-Changes which are not clearly backward incompatible are not covered by this PEP.
+Changes which are not clearly incompatible are not covered by this PEP.
 For example, Python 3.9 changed the default protocol in the ``pickle`` module to Protocol 4 which was first introduced in Python 3.4.
 This change is backward compatible up to Python 3.4.
 There is no need to use the Protocol 3 by default when compatibility with Python 3.8 is requested.

 New ``DeprecationWarning`` and ``PendingDeprecatingWarning`` warnings of Python 3.9 will not be disabled in Python 3.8 compatibility mode.